2020 “Favorite Things” Holiday Gift Guide

 My sister gifted me this gorgeous body oil for my birthday and it feels like I’m visiting a spa every time I use it (which is good, since it doesn’t look like spas are going to be open any time soon).

-These BAGGU re-usable bags are easy to stash in your purse and come in a range of colorful patterns.
+These Baggu bag are easy to stash in your purse and come in a range of colorful patterns.
 They’re perfect for Hanukkah gifts or stashing in a stocking.

 I don’t know any home cook who doesn’t have a dose of burnout when it comes to planning and shopping for supper.
 Enter One Potato, an organic meal kit that is tailor-made for families.
 The food is tasty, thoughtfully assembled, and very easy to pull together.
 For folks in San Francisco, there’s also Franny’s Kitchen, owned by a mom of three and wonderful cook who hand delivers fully cooked meals to your doorstep.